 TECHNIQUE 2: ARC VARIATION

-The next technique in my bag of biceps tricks is arc variation.
+The next technique in my bag of biceps workout tips is arc variation.
 To understand it, I’m going to give you a short physics lesson.

 I promise it will be short!